Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Numerical experiments

-The full performance data is reported in \cref{table:comp}.
-In terms of accuracy, the estimates for $\seplamDAB{A(s)}{B(s)}$ produced by our method had high agreement with those computed by \texttt{seplambda}, though our method did return slightly better (lower) values for all the problems.
-On the nonshifted ($s=0$) examples, our new method was 2.1~times faster than \texttt{seplambda} for $m=n=10$, 11.2~times faster for $m=n=20$, and 224.2~times faster for $m=n=40$.
+A performance overview is reported in \cref{table:comp}.
+In terms of accuracy, the estimates computed by our method for~$\seplamDAB{A(s)}{B(s)}$ have high agreement with those computed by \texttt{seplambda}, though our method did return slightly better (lower) values for all the problems.
+On the nonshifted~($s=0$) examples, our new method was 1.1~times faster than \texttt{seplambda} for $m=n=10$, 18.1~times faster for $m=n=20$, and 566.0~times faster for $m=n=40$.
 Clearly, as the problems get larger, our method will be even faster relative to \texttt{seplambda}.
-For the shifted examples ($s=m=n$), the performance gaps are even wider: our new method was 12.8~times faster than \texttt{seplambda} for $m=n=10$, 50.5~times faster for $m=n=20$, and 1270.8~times faster for $m=n=40$.
-The ``$d_\eps(\theta)$ evals." data for $s=0$ and $s=m=n$ in \cref{table:comp} for these problems also indicate that $d_\eps(\theta)$ is generally less complex the more the eigenvalues of $A$ and $B$ are separated.
-Meanwhile, the running times of \texttt{seplambda} were relatively unchanged by the value of $s$, as shifting the eigenvalues of $A$ and $B$ has no direct effect on its computations.
-In \cref{table:comp}, we can again infer that restarts in our method, when needed, happened with relatively few evaluations of $d_{AB}(\theta)$.
-Per \cite[Section~5.2]{Mit19a}, given a sufficient number of cores, we could likely reduce the running time of our method by at least another order of magnitude using parallel processing.
+For the shifted examples ($s=m=n$), the performance gaps are even wider: our new method was 6.2~times faster than \texttt{seplambda} for $m=n=10$, 98.6~times faster for $m=n=20$, and 2495.7~times faster for~$m=n=40$.
+The ``$d_\eps$ evals." data for $s=0$ and $s=m=n$ in \cref{table:comp} for these problems also indicate that $d_\eps$ is generally less complex the more the eigenvalues of~$A$ and~$B$ are separated.
+Meanwhile, the running times of \texttt{seplambda} were relatively unchanged by the value of~$s$, as shifting the eigenvalues of $A$ and $B$ has no direct effect on its computations.
+In \cref{table:comp}, we can again infer that restarts in our method, when needed, happened with relatively few evaluations of~$d_\eps$.
+Per \cite[Section~5.2]{Mit21}, the main work done in interpolation-based globality certificates is ``embarrassingly parallel", and consequently, our method can further be accelerated by about an order of magnitude using parallel processing, and substantially more if minor tweaks are made to Chebfun to make it more amenable to parallelism.